 The holidays can provide a great opportunity for your children to learn about money and explore the ins and outs of how to budget, mindful spending, and ways they can make smarter financial decisions.
 Here are some holiday gift ideas that can help build financial literacy and teach your kids about money in a fun and hands-on way.

-A piggy bank is an excellent, hands-on gift to teach your kids about money and how to save.
-To help build the savings habit, look for a bank that allows your child to allocate his or her money with separate compartments specifically labeled for saving, spending, investing, and giving.
+If you’re looking for a financial gift for kids, children of all ages often appreciate a piggy bank since they can visually see and feel how much money they are saving.
+Nowadays, there are many options beyond your standard piggy bank, including digital coin banks and banks with divided compartments for saving, spending, and sharing.
 Give your child a roll of coins or some pocket money with the bank, and discuss the importance of budgeting whenever they use it.
-This will help them understand which compartment to drop the coins into based on what they need or want.
+This will help them understand how to plan to reach a goal and which compartment to drop the coins into based on what they need or want down the road.

-Talk about what it is they want to buy and the importance of the items they are considering, so they can determine the pros and cons and make informed choices.
+Gift cards allow you to talk about what your child wants to buy and the importance of the items they are considering, so they can determine the pros and cons and make informed, confident decisions.